realworldocaml/book/book/imperative-programming/README.md

 when programming imperatively. [looping constructs]{.idx}[while loops]{.idx}[for loops]{.idx}

 The `for` loop is the simpler of the two.
 Indeed, we've already seen the `for` loop in action—the `iter` function in `Dictionary` is built using it.
-Here's a simple example of `for`:
+Here's a simple example of `for`.
+Note that we open the `Stdio` library to get access to the `printf` function.

 ```ocaml env=main
 # open Stdio